crashoverride777/swifty-sk-scroll-view/README.md

 # Set-Up

-- Step 1: Add the SwiftySKScrollView.swift file to your project or if you used CocoaPods add the the
+- Step 1: Add the SwiftySKScrollView.swift file to your project or if you used CocoaPods add the

 ```swift
 import SwiftySKScrollView
 ```

-to your .swift file(s).
+statement to your .swift file(s).

 - Step 2: In your relevant SKScene you want to use it you create those 2 properties